Culture of Maharashtra: Religion

 Marathi Hindus revere many religious figures.
 Among the figures who originated in the region are Banka Mahar, Bhagu, Damajipanth, Kanhopatra, Karmamelam, Nirmala, Sadna, Sakhubai, Satyakam Jabali and Soyarabai.

 According to the 2011 census, Hinduism was the principal religion in the state at 79.83% of the total population, while Muslims constituted 11.54% of the total population.
-Maharashtra has the India's largest Buddhist and Jain populations.
+Maharashtra has India's largest Buddhist and Jain populations.
 Buddhism accounted for 6% in Maharashtra's total population, with 6.53 million followers, which is 77% of all Buddhists in India.
 Jains, Christians and Sikhs constituted 1.2%, 1.0%, 0.2% of the population respectively.

 Caste

 The traditional caste hierarchy was headed by the Brahmin castes-the Chitpavans, Karhades, Deshasthas and the Saraswats.
 In Mumbai during British rule, this included the Devrukha and Daivadnyna Brahmin communities.
 The Marathas are 32% in Western Maharashtra and the Kunbis were 7%, whereas the Other Backward Class population (other than the Kunbi) was 27%.
 The population of the Mahars was 8%.
 The high castes of ambiguous "settled migrant" status include: Chandraseniya Kayastha Prabhus, Rajputs, Pathare Prabhus and Charans and Kayastha groups who migrated centuries ago to Maharashtra from northern India - and settled in north Maharashtra and regions surrounding Bombay and Daman.